-The District will classify its information in three categories: restricted, sensitive, or public.
+The District will classify its information in three categories: restricted, sensitive or public.
 These data classes are described in the following table:

-Data Classification Restricted Sensitive Public Legal Requirement Protection of data is required by law (e.g. FERPA, HIPPA, GLBA) and data is subject to external audit The District has a contractual obligation to protect data Protection of data is at the discretion of the data owner or custodian Access Only those individuals designated with approved access and signed agreements District employees who have a business need to use the data District employees, students and affiliates and the General public with a need to know Examples Individual student data Faculty/staff personnel data Medical information Credit card information Management information Research results that are not restricted Financial transactions that do not include restricted data Information covered by non-disclosure agreements - Campus maps - Contact information - College Fact Book - Board of Trustee Reports Institutional Risk High - Information that provides access to vital resources Medium - Information that provides access to a restricted set of resources Low - General District information that can be shared without damage to the District
+Data Classification Restricted Sensitive Public Legal Requirement Protection of data is required by law (e.g. FERPA, HIPPA, GLBA) and data is subject to external audit The District has a contractual obligation to protect data Protection of data is at the discretion of the data owner or custodian Access Only those individuals designated with approved access and signed agreements have a business need to Examples Individual student data Faculty/staff personnel data Medical information Credit card information Management information Research results that are not restricted Financial transactions that do not include restricted data Information covered by non-disclosure agreements - Contact information - College Fact Book Institutional Risk High - Information that provides access to vital resources information that can